DanielFGray/gulp-boilerplate/README.md

 * linting via eslint and stylelint
   * includes airbnb-base and stylelint-config-standard
-  * by default will block the build process until lint errors are fixed, can be overridden by calling `gulp build` from `npm run` or `yarn`
 * compiles JavaScript with Babel and uses Browserify to translate `require()`d modules
   * includes the Babel ES2015 preset
 * compiles CSS with PostCSS
   * includes cssnext and `nested` plugins
 * separate minified files via uglify and cssnano
   * also builds separate sourcemap files
-* a watcher task that runs when any css or js file is changed

 ## Why?